aroraneelima/RepData_PeerAssessment1/PA1_template.md

 ```
 Imputing missing values
 ==============================================================
-## 1.Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
+## 1. Calculate and report the total number of missing values in the dataset (i.e. the total number of rows with NAs)
 ==============================================================

 ```r